sarbull/javascript-questions/README.md

 2. What are the known selectors usually used by CSS?
 3. What is SASS/LESS?
 What would be the purpose of using SASS/LESS?
 4. How can you add CSS in a HTML page?
+5. What is the difference between `padding` and `margin`?
+6. Explain the `overflow` property in a CSS selector and how it can be used.

 ## exercises
 1. Select all `div` elements having the `.default` class and make the background colored with `#cccccc`;
+2. Change the font in a HTML page.

 # HTTP
 # questions